awslabs/aws-encryption-sdk-specification/proposals/2020-07-01_aws-kms-keyring-redesign/background.md

    1. Multi-keyring behavior is unchanged
    2. Supports new ordered region filtering use case
    3. Supports new AWS account ID filtering use case
-   4. Customers can access a keyring that will _attempt_ decryption in all AWS regions

 ```
 // Without a keyring-producing operation, the proposal is represented as